All Episodes

 And I was like, I'll let you know about that.

-kilo of copper now which is like a nominal amount but people have interest and metals prices are all going up like I'm sure copper woo could go up too.
+Like if we get inquiries, but you can buy like a you know a kilo of copper now, which is like a nominal amount, but people have interest and metals prices are all going up.

-So people are interested about it but it's I would say if you if you're starting out on it like stick with the basics.
+But it's I would say if you're starting out on it, like stick with the basics.

-You can do that later, but just get everything in order first okay all right so key fact number two.
+You can do that later, but just get everything in order first.

-Like, like I said, the top 10 S P five hundred companies are 40% of the value of the SP 500, and those 10 companies heavily rely on AI as a basis for their growth.
+Like, like I said, the top 10 SP 500 companies are 40% of the value of the SP 500.

-And investors right now are kind of rightly asking themselves like, is there an AI bubble?
+And investors right now are kind of rightly asking themselves, like, is there an AI bubble?

 So let me give you just a few stats really quickly.